 About KD Unlimited

 KD Unlimited started with a spark of inspiration that came from years of frustration, disappointment, and heartache.
 Sergeant Dixon served for eight years in the California Army National Guard.
 In September 2004, she was deployed to Iraq for fourteen months.
 In November of 2005, she returned home only to be welcomed by life's warfare.

-For the last ten years, Ms. Dixon has fought tirelessly in the court to regain custody of her two children.
+For the last eleven years, Ms. Dixon has fought tirelessly in the court to regain custody of her two children.
 For the first eight years, she was consumed by depression and anxiety, waiting for something to happen.
 That all changed in 2013 when Keisha decided to take control of her life and let God lead the way.

 Keisha Dixon is on a mission that began with a specialty statement t-shirt collection that helps to acknowledge, honor, and support FEMALE VETERANS around the world, who have defied social expectations by serving unapologetically to build a better self, family, community, and world.